hadley/adv-r/Environments.md

 }
 ```

+### Exercises

+* Using `parent.env()` and a loop (or a recursive function), verify that `globalenv()` ancestors include `baseenv()` and `emptyenv()`

+* Write your own version of `get()` using a function written in the style of `where()`.

+* Write a function called `fget()` that finds only function objects.
+It should have two arguments, `name` and `env`, and should obey the regular scoping rules for functions: if there's an object with a matching name that's not a function, look in the parent.
+(This function should be a equivalent to `match.fun()` extended to take a second argument).
+For an added challenge, also add an `inherits` argument which controls whether the function recurses down the parents or only looks in one environment.

+* Write your own version of `exists(inherits = FALSE)` (Hint: use `ls()`).
+Write a recursive version that behaves like `inherits = TRUE`.

+* Something to do with `search()`?

+* Something with `lockBinding()`?

+## Function environments

+There are multiple environments associated with each function, and it's easy to get confused between them.

+* the environment where the function was created
+* the environment where the function lives
+* the environment that is created every time a function is run
+* the environment where a function is called from

+The following sections will explain why each of these environments are important, how to access them, and how you might use them.

 ### The environment where the function was created

 When a function is created, it gains a pointer to the environment where it was made.
-This is commonly known as the environment of the function.
+This is the parent enviroment of the function used by scoping.
 You can access this environment with the `environment()` function.

 ```R
 x <- 1